 Audio Adrenaline was a Christian rock band formed in the early 1990s at Kentucky Christian College in Grayson, Kentucky, USA.
 Along with DC Talk, Newsboys, and Jars of Clay, they quickly became one of the most successful Christian pop/rock bands of the 90s.
-They are best known for their 1993 hit “Big House,” and were a main attraction at the annual Creation Festival, Spirit West Coast festival, and Agape Music Festival.
+They are best known for their 1993 hit “Big House,” and were a main attraction at the annual Creation Festival and Agape Music Festival.
 Audio Adrenaline was also a staple at the Alive Music Festival where it taped its live concert DVD “Worldwide.”

 During the Mabee Center’s 40th Anniversary celebration on October 20, 2012, Audio Adrenaline performed their first concert after a decision to reform the band without the front man Mark Stuart.
 Kevin Max, former member of DC Talk, took on the role of lead singer.